melt-umn/lambda-calculus/README.md

 International Conference on Generative Programming: Concepts & Experiences (GPCE).
 See DOI https://doi.org/10.1145/3357765.3359517.

+## Repositories
+- Actively-developed versions of this software are available on GitHub at https://github.com/melt-umn/rewriting-lambda-calculus
+- Archival versions of this software are permanently available on the Data Repository of the University of Minnesota at <<<insert DOI here>>>.

 # Using the Software
 To see how the Silver reflection-based term rewriting features can be used, see the Silver specification in the ``grammars`` directory.
 Specifically, the file ``Eval.sv`` file in the ``grammars/edu.umn.cs.melt.lambdacalc/abstractsyntax`` directory.
 This material is discussed in the paper mentioned above.